renesas-rz/meta-renesas-ai-demos/meta-shopping-basket-demo/README.md

 * Total cost is shown in the bottom right hand-side.
 * Total items and inference time is shown in the top right-hand corner of the application.

+## Notes
+### OV5645 camera sensor
+The CMOS camera sensor (OV5645) is no longer available, and should not be used for mass production.
+Any software support provided is for evaluation purposes only.